turingschool-examples/backend_mod_1_prework/day_5/README.md

 1. Work through the [Objects, Attributes and Methods](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#11.-objects,-attributes,-and-methods) lesson from Ruby in 100 Minutes.
 Any files that you create while working through this lesson can be kept in the day_5 directory.

-1. Work through the methods.rb file in the day_5/exercises directory.
+1. Work through the files in the day_5/exercises directory.

 1. Answer the questions in the questions.md file in the day_5 directory.